1. Introduction

 4.2.
 Solving the Embedding Problem

 But, as the derivation shows, the source of the universal quantifier is the acceptance attitude, not the conditional operator.
 When interpreting a conditional embedded under an epistemic modal, the relevant attitude may be shifted away from acceptance; as a result, no universal quantifier shows up in the semantics.
 For instance, consider the acceptance conditions for a conditional embedded under ‘might’.
-Assuming p is supposable in s , we have:
+Assuming is supposable in , we have:

-Fact 4.3. (pq)pq
+Fact 4.3.

 Which shows that the two formulas are semantically equivalent.

 Fact 4.4.
-P(pq)pPq

-Moreover, the account just given for and P extends straightforwardly to arbitrary epistemic modals, provided they are treated as shifters of the attitude parameter, by a semantic clause of the form sAMφsaMφ , where aM is an attitude associated with M .
-Thus, AS provides a simple and general solution to the embedding problem: we can explain why conditionals embedded under epistemic modals do not contribute a universal quantification over epistemic possibilities, although the acceptance conditions for unembedded conditionals involve such a quantification; moreover, we have a general explanation for the commutation of epistemic modals with conditionals.
+Moreover, the account just given for and extends straightforwardly to arbitrary epistemic modals, provided they are treated as shifters of the attitude parameter, by a semantic clause of the form , where is an attitude associated with .
+Thus, provides a simple and general solution to the embedding problem: we can explain why conditionals embedded under epistemic modals do not contribute a universal quantification over epistemic possibilities, although the acceptance conditions for unembedded conditionals involve such a quantification; moreover, we have a general explanation for the commutation of epistemic modals with conditionals.

 4.3.
 Solving the Probability Problem

 Conditionals—we are assuming—don’t express propositions, so they cannot be assigned probabilities in this way.
 Still, as we discussed, it seems that we can meaningfully assign probabilities to conditionals.
-Of course, we could follow Adams (1965; 1975) and simply stipulate that, for a factual conditional αβ , its probability is just the conditional probability of the consequent given the antecedent.
+Of course, we could follow Adams (1965; 1975) and simply stipulate that, for a factual conditional , its probability is just the conditional probability of the consequent given the antecedent.
 But this would not explain why we assign probabilities to conditionals in this way.
-Is there a sense in which, when we are estimating the probability of pq , we are estimating the same thing as when we estimate the probability of q ?
+Is there a sense in which, when we are estimating the probability of , we are estimating the same thing as when we estimate the probability of ?

 Moreover, this definition would not go far enough.
 Consider (14):

-(14) If the die was rolled, then if the outcome was even, it was a six.
+(14) | If the die was rolled, then if the outcome was even, it was a six. |

-Given a fair die, it seems natural to say that (14) has probability 13 .
-But this conditional has the form p(qr) ; since its consequent is not factual, it is not covered by the definition we are considering.
+Given a fair die, it seems natural to say that (14) has probability .
+But this conditional has the form ; since its consequent is not factual, it is not covered by the definition we are considering.
 Of course, we could add yet another ad-hoc clause for iterated conditionals, but it would be more satisfactory to find a single general notion that underlies all these particular cases.

 Definition 4.5 (Probability)

 Let us look at the predictions that this makes.
-First, we can prove that, as we expect, the probability of a factual sentence α is the probability that α is true.
+First, we can prove that, as we expect, the probability of a factual sentence is the probability that is true.

 Fact 4.6 (Probabilities of factual sentences).
-If αL0,s(α)=s(|α|)
+If

-The proof is simple: s(α)=sup{xsπxα}=sup{xs(|α|)x}=s(|α|) .
+The proof is simple: .

 Fact 4.7 (Probabilities of conditionals).
-Let s be a state with s(|p|)0 .
+Let be a state with .
 Then:

 which completes the proof.

-Thus, AS provides a solution to the probability problem: we now have a definition of probability of a sentence which, given the semantics of conditionals, predicts that the probability of a conditional equals the conditional probability of the consequent on the antecedent.23
+Thus, provides a solution to the probability problem: we now have a definition of probability of a sentence which, given the semantics of conditionals, predicts that the probability of a conditional equals the conditional probability of the consequent on the antecedent.23

-Fact 4.8 (Import-export) α(βφ) αβφ
+Fact 4.8 (Import-export)

-(15) a.
-If the outcome is even, it is above three.
+(15) | a. | If the outcome is even, it is above three. |

-b.
-If the outcome is even, it must be above three.
+b. | If the outcome is even, it must be above three. |

-Summing up, then, AS allows us to define a general notion of probability of a sentence which accounts for the probability intuitions discussed in Section 2.3.
+Summing up, then, allows us to define a general notion of probability of a sentence which accounts for the probability intuitions discussed in Section 2.3.
 Moreover, the semantic characterization of this notion which yields the desired predictions is a conceptually natural one: probability is a measure of how strongly a sentence is supported by the available information.

 4.4.
 Avoiding Triviality

 There is a large literature on triviality results, which shows that Adams’ Thesis along with some other assumptions about probabilities of conditionals leads to absurd conclusions (see Khoo & Santorio 2018 for a recent survey).
-The account of probabilities given by AS satisfies Adams’ Thesis, yet it obviously does not lead to absurdity.
+The account of probabilities given by satisfies Adams’ Thesis, yet it obviously does not lead to absurdity.
 Why?
 The reason is that the triviality results assume that the same formal properties that hold for probabilities of factual sentences also hold for probabilities of conditionals.
-This is not the case in AS : since probabilities of conditionals are not probabilities of propositions, they do not behave formally like probabilities of propositions.
+This is not the case in : since probabilities of conditionals are not probabilities of propositions, they do not behave formally like probabilities of propositions.
 To give an example, many triviality results (starting with Lewis 1976) make crucial use of the following instance of the law of total probability, which requires:

-provided s(r),s(¬r)>0 .
-This identity is invalidated by the AS account of probabilities.
+provided .
+This identity is invalidated by the account of probabilities.
 In my view, this prediction is both empirically and conceptually motivated.
 Since there is much to say on this point, however, I will leave a detailed discussion for another occasion.25

 Does this position amounts to a rejection of standard probability theory?
 In my view, it does not: instead, it calls for a more careful understanding of the role of probability theory.
 Probability theory is not concerned with language, but with the obtaining of certain “events”, which on one interpretation can be identified with propositions.
-Thus, what probability theory gives us are constraints on the admissible ways to assign probabilities to propositions; what AS then gives us is an account of how to extend such an assignment of probabilities to sentences.
+Thus, what probability theory gives us are constraints on the admissible ways to assign probabilities to propositions; what then gives us is an account of how to extend such an assignment of probabilities to sentences.
 On the present view, probabilities of sentences are not always probabilities of propositions, so we should not expect them to obey the same constraints as probabilities of propositions.
 Thus, the problem lies not with standard probability theory, but with the way it is sometimes construed.
 Probability theory is a theory of the probabilities of propositions, not sentences.

 To conclude, let me discuss a common objection to views like the present one.
 According to this objection, the axioms of probability theory are constitutive of the concept of probability; therefore, if a certain quantity that attaches to sentences does not obey these axioms, that quantity cannot properly be called probability.26

 I have two things to say in response.
-First: what we call the magnitude s(φ) does not matter to the success of the theory.
-Those who insist that the term probability be treated as a term of art are welcome to call s(φ) the likelihood of φ .27 What does matter is whether this quantity is what speakers estimate when they judge certain sentences to be “probable”, “highly unlikely”, “60% probable”, and so on.
+First: what we call the magnitude does not matter to the success of the theory.
+Those who insist that the term probability be treated as a term of art are welcome to call the likelihood of .27 What does matter is whether this quantity is what speakers estimate when they judge certain sentences to be “probable”, “highly unlikely”, “60% probable”, and so on.
 For ultimately, what we want is for the theory to give a satisfactory account of our linguistic practices.

-Second, I think it is in fact justified to call s(φ) the probability of φ in s .
+Second, I think it is in fact justified to call the probability of in .
 In my view, probability, like other key notions like meaning or entailment, is not first and foremost a term of art, but an informal concept susceptible of different formal reconstructions, which lead to more or less successful accounts of how language works.
 What I have proposed here is such a reconstruction.
 In a similar vein, it is natural to view, say, dynamic semantics as proposing a formal reconstruction of the notions of meaning and consequence, which is different from that given by truth-conditional semantics, and has different formal features, but which still aims to account for how we use language in communcation and inference.

 5. Extensions